zujiancai/zujiancai.github.io/_posts/2021-09-27-finana-project-design.md

 layout: post
 title: "Finana Project Design"
 date: 2021-09-27 01:37 -0700
+comments: true
 tags: [technology]
 ---

+The project name, Finana, stands for **Fin**ance **Ana**lysis.
+The project is to help with collecting stock historical quotes and processing them for basic technical analysis.

+# Background

 After working for several years, I finally save up some money for stock investment.
 But I don't want to be a blind follower, so I researched and found something called technical analysis.
 These ideas reminded me of my dad's old stock analysis guide books.
 He started to study those books when I was a high school student, but I haven't seen him getting rich yet.
 Therefore I am a little skeptical and would like to experiment out with real data.
-Also I think it is good chance to practice my knowledge with Python and Panda DataFrame.
-So, here is this project Finana (**Fin**ance **Ana**lysis) to help with data collection and processing.
+Also I think it would be a good chance to practice my knowledge with Python and Panda DataFrame.

 # Requirements